mattiadurso/keypoints_factory/README.md

   shortuuid \
   jsmin
 ```
-Other dependencies might be related to different methods (e.g., ALIKED).
-Downloading them with scripts in this repo should install their dependencies automatically.
+Other dependencies might be related to third party specific methods.

 ### 2) Download the Wrappers and Benchmarks

-Edit `download_wrappers.py` to choose which method to download.
+Edit `download_wrappers.py` to choose which feature extractor to download.
 An empty list means all methods listed in `download_wrappers.yaml`.
 Then, to download __all__ benchmark data and/or code, run the following:

 ```bash
 python download_wrappers.py && \